mkdir Command

 Creating Multiple Directories

-You can create several folders at once:
+You can create several folders at once in the chapter 2 playground:

 mkdir notes homework projects